leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

 nusmv_model_folder=nusmv_models_path
 ```

-The system uses the standard Python 3 libraries, along with the following additional libraries:
+The tool uses the standard Python 3 libraries, along with the following additional libraries:

 - psutils
 - resource

-NuSMV executable was not loaded.
-NuSMV executable was not loaded.
+NuSMV executable was not updated.
 This [file](nusmv/Readme.md) explains how to download it to run the code.

 ## References ##

 <a id="1">[1]</a>
-Mari, Federico & Melatti, Igor & Salvo, Ivano.
-(2011).
-Model Based Synthesis of Control Software from System Level Formal Specifications.
-ACM Transactions on Software Engineering and Methodology.
-23. 10.1145/2559934.
+Mari, F., Melatti, I., Salvo, I., & Tronci, E. (2014).
+Model-based synthesis of control software from system-level formal specifications.
+ACM Transactions on Software Engineering and Methodology (TOSEM), 23(1), 1-42.